maist98/Storytelling-w-Data-Fork/Final Project Part III.md

 **FAIR USE DISCLAIMER: WORK IS PROTECTED BY THE FAIR USE DOCTRINE, SPECIFICALLY UNDER PURPOSE (EDUCATION), TRANSFORMATION (CONTRIBUTION AND COMMENTARY), AND EFFECT (NO PERCEIVED DETRIMENT TO MARKET).
 SEE HARVARD'S FAIR USE GUIDELINE REFERENCED ABOVE.**

 **AI USE: I USED AI ONLY TO WALK ME THROUGH FUNCTIONS OF TABLEAU, SHORTHAND, AND DATAWRAPPER.
 I DID NOT USE AI TO HELP ME WITH COMING UP WITH AN IDEA OR ANY STORY ELEMENTS OF THE PROJECT.
 I DID NOT USE AI TO CRITIQUE OR MODIFY ANY DESIGNS.
-WHY USE AI WHEN YOU HAVE mAI!!**
+WHY USE AI WHEN YOU HAVE mAI!**